APPLE BARS: A Tasty Treat!

 When I was at school, my favorite snack was a cinnamon cake called Cowboy Bread.
 (I have no idea why.)
 I never forgot how tasty it was.
 So, once the internet became a thing, I googled it to find the recipe.
 Of course, nothing is ever that easy.
 I found multiple recipes for Cowboy Bread, with slight variations.
 One of them was an actual bread.
 Sadly, none of them matched my memory of this scrumptious cake.
 I finally ended up creating my own version.

 NOTE: Both chilled ingredients (the buttermilk and egg) should be at room temperature.
-I used to ignore this instruction in recipes, but it really makes a difference in baked good!
+I used to ignore this instruction in recipes, but it really makes a difference in baked goods!
 You’ll get a better rise from your cake.

 COWBOY BREAD: